-The World has changed.
+The world has changed.
 Covid accelerated trends are already underway.
 Localism, community, experience and sustainability have now become embedded in our expectations of a town centre and retail.
-Bobby's with its iconic facade and focal location aims to act as a catalyst for Bournemouth reinvention.
-Rather than compete with the internet, Bobby’s aims to offer things it can’t provide.
+Bobby's, with its iconic facade and focal location aims to act as a catalyst for Bournemouth's reinvention.
+Rather than compete with the Internet, Bobby’s aims to offer things it can’t provide.
 Anchor stores are no longer a draw, instead town centres need to offer multiple individual reasons for returning.
 Our vision is to create a new Bournemouth, a regionally significant destination connected to the local community, centred on beauty, health, craft & gifting, food and beverage, art, culture, workspace and locally focused events and community engagement.